discourse/all-the-plugins/README.md

 To update your local copies of plugins, run `./reset-all-repos`.
 The default branch of each repo will be checked out, reset to the latest commit on the origin, and all local changes will be discarded.
 Any stale directories under `./plugins` will be deleted.

-If you want a totally clean slate, `rm -rf ./plugins`, and then run `./reset-all-repos` again.
+If you want a totally clean slate, `rm -rf ./third-party ./official`, and then run `./reset-all-repos` again.

 ### Removing a plugin

-Delete the line from `plugins.txt` and commit your changes.
+Delete the line from `third-party.txt` and commit your changes.
 To remove from your locally cloned repos, use `./reset-all-repos`.

 ### Update from meta script